PetroIvaniuk/llms-tools/README.md

 - [Learning Fine-Grained Bimanual Manipulation with Low-Cost Hardware](https://tonyzhaozh.github.io/aloha/) - low-cost system that performs end-to-end imitation learning directly from real demonstrations, collected with a custom teleoperation interface

 ## Audio & Speech & Music
+- [Ecoute](https://github.com/SevaSk/ecoute) - a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
+It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation
+- [Eleven Labs](https://beta.elevenlabs.io/) - the most realistic Text to Speech and Voice Cloning software.
+ElevenLabs brings the most compelling, rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling
 - [SadTalker: Demo](https://huggingface.co/spaces/vinthony/SadTalker) - Stylized Audio-Driven Single Image Talking Face Animation
 - [Recast](https://www.letsrecast.ai/) - turn your want-to-read articles into rich audio summaries
  - AudioGPT, [Demo: HuggingFace](https://huggingface.co/spaces/AIGC-Audio/AudioGPT), [Repo](https://github.com/AIGC-Audio/AudioGPT) - Understanding and Generating Speech, Music, Sound, and Talking Head